Outside the Lines and E:60 Host

 A 1976 magna cum laude graduate with a bachelor of arts degree in communications from Seton Hall University where he served on the Board of Regents, Ley began his career in television as an undergraduate.
 He was a production manager at WOR-AM in New York (1975-77) and also served as public address announcer for the Cosmos of the North American Soccer League, and as a sportswriter for the Passaic (N.J.)
 Herald-News.
 In 1976, Ley joined Suburban Cablevision (East Orange, N.J.) as director of sports/public affairs.
 During his three years there, Suburban Cablevision won four local CableACE Awards for both sports and overall programming.

 A New Jersey native, Ley, born March 16, 1955, was valedictorian at Bloomfield (N.J.)
 High School, class of 1972.
 The married father of two daughters, he was inducted into the Bloomfield Athletic Hall of Fame for his contributions to sports journalism in May 1987.
-He was the recipient of an honorary Doctor of Humane Letters at the University of Hartford’s 51st annual Commencement ceremony in 2008 when he presented the main commencement address.
+He was the recipient of an honorary Doctor of Humane Letters at both Seton Hall which he received while giving the commencement address in 2019 and the University of Hartford’s 51st annual Commencement ceremony in 2008 when he presented the main commencement address.